Roundup: Quick start pushes Lady Cyclones past Lady Indians - NewsBreak

 Wattad finding success in third season as Lander coach

-Omar Wattad is already seeing good results in his third year as Lander University head basketball coach.
-The all-time leading scorer in Science Hill High School history moved to the coaching ranks after playing collegiately at Georgetown and later Chattanooga.
+Omar Wattad is already seeing good results in his third year as Lander's men's basketball coach.
+The all-time leading scorer in Science Hill history moved to the coaching ranks after playing collegiately at Georgetown and later Chattanooga.

-These are trying times for the East Tennessee State men’s basketball team.
-Coach Desmond Oliver’s squad has four straight losses of four points or less, the latest on a heartbreaking last-second shot.
-Now the Bucs (4-8) will try to break that streak on the road against LSU (10-1) on Wednesday night at 8 p.m.
-Despite the close losses, the Bucs feel they can get things turned around.
+JOHNSON CITY — These are trying times for the East Tennessee State men’s basketball team.
+Coach Desmond Oliver’s squad has four straight losses of four points or fewer, the latest on a heartbreaking last-second shot.
+Now the Bucs (4-8) try to break that streak on the road against LSU (10-1) on Wednesday at 8 p.m.

 ETSU’s Jessie Wang named to Leadership Tennessee NEXT